ceautery/autery.net/src/static/blog/pentagon.md

 Over the last few weeks I've been spending what free time I have obsessing over the odd mathematics of Argand diagrams, complex roots, and how they relate to constructing regular polygons with a compass and straightedge.
 I found, among other things, that I had forgotten quite a bit from my trig and geometry classes from 25 years ago.

 The spark for this obsession was when I stumbled on the Wikipedia article [Compass and straightedge construction](https://en.wikipedia.org/wiki/Straightedge_and_compass_construction)s, a topic I thoroughly enjoyed in my freshman Geometry class back in high school.
 The article mentions the discovery by Guass that a regular heptadecagon (a 17-sided polygon) was constructable because the cosine of `$${2π}/{17}` was equal to some arcane madness that had several nested square roots of 17 in it.
-On further digging, it mentions his proof of this had to do with finding the complex roots for `$$x^17 = 1`, raising e to the `$${2πi}/{17}`, and liberal application of Euler's formula `$$e^ix = \cos x + i \sin x`, all of which either seemed unrelated to drawing circles and lines, or just went right over my head.
+On further digging, it mentions his proof of this had to do with finding the complex roots for `$$x^17 = 1`, raising e to the `$${2πi}/{17}`, and liberal application of Euler's formula `$$e^{ix} = \cos x + i \sin x`, all of which either seemed unrelated to drawing circles and lines, or just went right over my head.

 After returning to the article and reading other texts about the topic, I started to see how it all connected together, but not enough to be able to explain it to anyone, and then miraculously, it all clicked after watching [this video](https://youtu.be/N0Y8ia57C24) on Khan Academy, which explains how to find complex roots.
 (Thanks, Sal, you da man.)